storyfeet/dugi_bialan/content/works/this_n_that.md

 # "Sorry, no that's that card.
 One more go"

-deso la dis egin va-li lebo mi. is-mon wei dugi go "mudei won?"
+deso la dis egin va-li lebo mi. is-mon wei dugi go "dei lugin won?"

 # "The middle then"